 One of our parents, Ryan De Warne, researched, designed and built our library, taking inspiration from our commitment to sustainability and engaging with nature by reusing a mirror frame to create the door and incorporating a birdhouse in the roof.

-It ended up being much bigger and heavier than expected by we were absolutely delighted by the results.
+It ended up being much bigger and heavier and more impressive than expected!

-Next, we needed to add a design and we were delighted that Daisy Hance, a community member who graduated from our nursery 15 years ago, volunteered to help us with this.
+Next, we needed to add a design and Daisy Hance, a community member who graduated from our nursery 15 years ago, volunteered to help us with this.

 Daisy took inspiration from our nursery logo, created by Nancy Clare Creative, and her favourite colour - yellow - features heavily!
 To create the shapes in the design we used stencils that have been used in our nursery (including by Daisy) since we moved to our building in 1992.
 To ensure the library lasts a long time we have taken advice from artist, Cassy Oliphant, on which materials to use and how finish it.
 In the end it needed as many as eleven coats of primer, paint and varnish (taking up to 24 hours each to dry) and trustees and staff members pitched in to get it finished!

 We are so proud to have been able to create this "Swap and Share" library for the whole Chapeltown community.
 We have already received offers to help from local businesses, from Lotte Shaw's offering us boxes of delicious Yorkshire Parkin to the Little Bookshop in Chapel Allerton making donations from their stock, and are looking forward to sharing playful and creative activities from Leeds Libraries.
 If you want to share some ideas of how the "Swap and Share" can be used in our community please get in touch!